 Author Tags: Essentials 2010, Fiction, First Nations, Literary Landmarks, War

-LITERARY SITE: Roberts Creek Pier, accessible from the foot of Roberts Creek Road, Sunshine Coast.
+LITERARY SITE: Roberts Creek Pier, 999 Roberts Creek Road, the foot of Roberts Creek Road, Sunshine Coast.

 Hubert Evans, the man Margaret Laurence revered as "The Elder of the Tribe," anchored his boat, the Solheim, in the basin beside the pier where, Evans, having survived the trenches of World War One, met a man collecting mussels.
 He was catching mussels in order to catch shiners, in order to catch cod--so it took three leisurely days to catch a fish.
 The man convinced Evans to homestead in Robert Creek.
 Evans and his Quaker wife Ann began building their wilderness home nearby, on the waterfront, in 1926, taking residence in 1927.
 She died in 1960; he stayed for another 25 years.
 The property at 2973 Lower Road was still owned by the Evans family three decades after Hubert Evans died in 1986.

 In 1902, when he was a nine-year old in Galt, Ontario, Hubert Reginald Evans began his career as a professional writer by composing a limerick in praise of Lipton's tea for a contest.
 The now-forgotten verse earned him $1.
 Hubert Evans later became a professional writer in British Columbia for seven decades.

 Revered by his pen pal Margaret Laurence as “the Elder of our Tribe and ”The Old Journeyman," Hubert Evans was born in Vankleek Hill, Ontario, in 1892, and started building a waterfront cabin at Roberts Creek, B.C., in 1926.